Information about what we do, the constitution, our objectives and the history of North Yorkshire.

 We also act as a champion and spokesperson for North Yorkshire and its people.
 We represent and promote the interests of our county in the wider Yorkshire and North-East region, in the whole of the United Kingdom, and abroad.

-'We want North Yorkshire to be an even better place for everyone to live, work or visit.'
+'We want North Yorkshire to be a thriving county which adapts to a changing world and remains a special place for everyone to live, work and visit.'

 To achieve this vision we need to work with partner agencies and also play our part as an individual organisation.
 Our vision helps us decide what to focus on in our day to day work.